ArmAlam/docker-and-k8/README.md

 - **host.docker.internal** -- use host.docker.internal instead of localhost to communicate from container to localhost

+- **172.17.0.1** -- use 172.17.0.1 instead of host.docker.internal while working on linux platform. host.docker.internal works only on windows and macOS.

 - **docker container inspect <container_name>** -- inspect a container

 - **docker network create <network_name>** -- creates a docker network.

 - **docker run -d -p 3000:80 --network <network_name> <image_name> .** -- the created container is become a part of the network.

 ## TERMS